-You are responsible for your own travel arrangements to the colony from the airport and train stations.
-If you are arriving at the Woodstock bus stop (Adirondack Pine Hill Trailways), contact Katherine Burger at 845.679.8540 before your arrival to arrange to be picked up.
+You are responsible for your own travel arrangements to and from the colony from the airport and train stations.
+If you are arriving at the Woodstock bus stop (Adirondack Pine Hill Trailways), contact the AIR Program Manager at firstname.lastname@example.org before your arrival to arrange to be picked up.

-Q: I am flying in, what are the closest airports?
+Q: I am flying in, what are the best airports?

 Q: If I arrive by bus, can someone pick me up?

-Yes, arrangements can be made for a Woodstock pick–up.
-Contact Katherine Burger at 845.679.8540 before your arrival to make plans.
+Yes, arrangements can be made for a Woodstock pick-up.
+Contact the AIR Program Manager at email@example.com before your arrival to make plans.